IrateRedKite/jb2a-sequencer-spell-macros/readme.md

 - **WarpGate** For summons and spells like dancing lights, spiritual weapon, etc

 ## Usage
-These macros are meant to be used in a spell or item's 'On Use Macro' field, that comes with MIDI QOL.
+These macros are meant to be used in the item 'On Use Macro' field' that comes with MIDI QOL.

 ## Credit